 - Heart transplant or heart-lung transplant

-A board-certified cardiologist serves as medical director and supervises our program, which is backed by Providence Heart and Vascular Institute, the largest provider of cardiovascular services in Oregon and one of the nation's premier cardiovascular centers.
+A board-certified cardiologist serves as medical director and supervises our program, which is backed by Providence Heart Institute, the largest provider of cardiovascular services in Oregon and one of the nation's premier cardiovascular centers.

 Cardiac rehabilitation helps patients to: